saifalfalah/react-handbook/content/react-lifecycle-events/index.md

 ---
-title: "React Lifecycle Events"
+title: 'React Lifecycle Events'
-date: 2018-12-14T07:00:00+02:00
-description: "Find out the React Lifecycle events and how you can use them"
+description: 'Find out the React Lifecycle events and how you can use them'
-tags: react
 ---

 React class components can have hooks for several lifecycle events.